terraform-ibm-modules/terraform-ibm-key-protect/README.md

         - `Editor` platform access
         - `Manager` platform access (required to enable metrics)

-Optionally, you need the following permissions to attach Access Management tags to resources in this module.
+To attach access management tags to resources in this module, you need the following permissions.

 - IAM Services
     - **Tagging** service